Black hole evaporation and semiclassical thin shell collapse: Introduction

 \section{Introduction}

-Black holes were originally conceived as spacetime domains from where no signal can escape.
-Mathematically, these are defined as a complement of the causal past of {the} future null infinity \cite{fn:book,he:book,poisson}, and their null boundaries are event horizons.
-General relativity (GR) and many modified theories of gravity predict black hole formation at the final stage of gravitational collapse.
+Black holes were originally conceived as spacetime domains from where no information can escape.
+Mathematically, they are defined as a complement of the causal past of future null infinity \cite{fn:book,he:book,poisson}, and their null boundaries are event horizons.
+General relativity (GR) and many modified theories of gravity predict the formation of black holes at the final stage of gravitational collapse.
 Event horizons are global {teleological} entities that are generically unobservable \cite{visser:14}.
-Instead, locally-defined surfaces provide a more suitable conceptual and calculational framework.
-A trapped region --- \ a spacetime domain where both radial null geodesics have negative expansion --- formes inside the collapsing matter.
-Its suitably defined boundary (apparent horizon or another related surface) asymptotically approaches the event horizon \cite{fn:book,he:book,poisson,visser:14,krishnam:14}.
+Instead, locally defined surfaces provide a more suitable conceptual and {analytical} framework.
+A trapped region --- a spacetime domain where both radial null geodesics have negative expansion --- forms inside the collapsing matter.
+Its suitably defined outer boundary (i.e., the apparent horizon or another related surface) asymptotically approaches the event horizon \cite{fn:book,he:book,poisson,visser:14,krishnam:14,faraoni:b}.

-Classical matter that satisfies energy conditions \cite{he:book,econ} crosses the event horizon and reaches the singularity in finite proper time $\tau$ (that we associate with an observer Alice that is co-moving with the collapsing matter).
-According to a distant outside observer (Bob) horizon formation takes an infinite amount of time.
-The rapped region and the associated surfaces are hidden behind the event horizon and thus cannot be observed by him.
-According to Bob the collapsing matter remains in a perpetual state of approach to the event horizon.
+Classical matter that satisfies energy conditions \cite{he:book,econ} crosses the event horizon and reaches the singularity in finite proper time $\tau$ that we associate with an observer who is comoving with the collapsing matter (Alice).
+However, according to a distant outside observer (Bob), horizon formation takes an infinite amount of time.
+The trapped region and its associated surfaces are hidden behind the event horizon and thus cannot be observed by him.
+According to Bob, the collapsing matter remains in a perpetual state of approach to the event horizon.

+Quantum effects, such as the emission of Hawking radiation, make the {underlying} physics more involved.
+Three features of Hawking radiation are relevant: it is triggered by the collapse and does not require horizons for its emission \cite{liberati,vsk:07,pp:09}; its energy-momentum tensor $T_{\mu\nu}\vcentcolon=\6\hat T_{\mu\nu}\9$ violates the null energy condition (NEC), i.e., there is a null vector $k^\mu$ such that $T_{\mu\nu}k^\mu k^\nu<0$ \cite{he:book,econ,bmps:95}; and it results in evaporation (complete or to a Planck-scale remnant) of black holes in a finite time $t_E$ of a distant observer \cite{bmps:95,coy:15}.

+In conjunction with causality, these three properties pose the following dilemma: either horizons are formed in {a finite time $t_\mathrm{S}$ as measured by Bob ($t_S<t_E$)} or they are not formed at all.
+In the latter case, the observed black hole candidates are actually exotic compact objects \cite{cp:na17}.
+The former case may include the existence of a transient ({albeit} possibly long-lived) trapped region without event horizon and singularity \cite{qua-mod,hay:06, saini-stojkovic:2014}.

+Any of these features are physically relevant only if they are formed in finite time according to Bob.
+Given that any definition of a black hole involves trapped regions, we reformulate the assumption that a black hole exists as the statement that a trapped region (starting from a single marginally trapped surface) is formed at some finite time $t_S$.